Trans-Sil Stadium

-Trans-Sil Stadium is a multi-use stadium in Târgu Mureș, Romania.
+The Trans-Sil Stadium is a multi-use stadium in Târgu Mureș, Romania.
 It is currently used mostly for football and is the home ground of ASA Târgu Mureș.
 Before 2018 it was the home ground of Trans-Sil Târgu Mureș and ASA 2013 Târgu Mureș.
 The stadium has an all-seating capacity of 8,200 spectators.

-It is also known as Stadionul Municipal and Stadionul Siletina.
+It is also known as the Municipal Stadium and Siletina Stadium.